 - Verbal punishment

-- Physical punishment, like yanking the lead, pinning down, flipping over, spraying with water, throwing objects at them, etc.
+- Physical punishment, like yanking the lead, pinning down, flipping over, spraying with water, holding their mouth closed, throwing objects at them, etc.

-- Using training tools that are based on force like the slip lead (soft and chain), semi slip lead, prong collar, shock collar/e-collar, citronella collar, vibration collar, bark collar and head halters.
+- Using aversive tools such as the slip lead (soft and chain), semi slip lead, prong collar, shock collar/e-collar, citronella collar, vibration collar, and bark collars

 Rewards

-As seen in the examples above, force free training involves the use of high-valued rewards.
-Choosing the right reward for your pet is personal.
-Not every pet likes the same.
+As seen above, force free training involves the use of high-valued rewards.
+Choosing the right reward for your pet is personal, as not every pet likes the same.
 It’s important that you choose high valued rewards.
 What are high valued rewards?
 Rewards your pet, figuratively, would kill for.
 For example, often you will see that dogs and cats love their “normal” treats but go mental for a piece of sausage or chicken.
 So, in that case, the sausage/chicken is your high valued treat.
 Make sure that high valued rewards stay special and don’t start giving them as routine.
-When choosing your rewards, there are several categories you can choose from:
+When choosing your rewards, there are several categories you can choose from with the most common being:

 - A toy.
 This is mostly used for dogs, tennis balls are often considered a high valued reward.